1989 murders of Jesuits in El Salvador: Background

 Prior to the Salvadoran Civil War tensions between democratic reformists and the long-standing military dictatorship were rising.
 Salvador's economy was in a deficit due to the 1973 Oil Crisis and a string of bad agricultural harvests.
 The old government continued to use its military to repress the population even in the face of mass opposition.
-In 1980, Archbishop Oscar Romero was assassinated by gunfire most likely fired by someone in or linked to the Salvadoran Army.
+On March 24, 1980, Óscar Arnulfo Romero y Galdámez an appointed Archbishop was assassinated during his celebration of Mass by El Salvador's death squads.

 In October 1980, the Farabundo Martí National Liberation Front (FMLN) was founded to combat El Salvador's oligarchic military oppression against the people of El Salvador.
 These leftist guerrillas faced heavy persecution.
 El Salvador's military viewed opposition to their power as direct communism and a threat to the dictatorship.
 Priests took a stand for the bloodshed in the streets by calling for social justice.
 This only put a clear target on their backs.
 "Be a patriot, kill a Priest," phrases such as these stemmed from propagandist anti-communist sentiment instilled into the radical leadership during the Salvadoran Civil War.
 The FMLN's initial goal in fighting was to overthrow the radical military oligarchy which changed over the course of the 1980s.
 They made demands for the demilitarization of the Salvadoran government.

 In June 1989, the election of President Alfredo Cristiani enabled the early moves towards reform in El Salvador.
 The U.S. dropped the claim that the Salvadoran Civil War was an event pertaining to the Cold War rather than an isolated internal struggle.
 Cristiani was forced to negotiate with the FMLN when they attacked the capital in San Salvador.
 Despite being fended off by the Salvadoran military, this offensive changed the tide instilling fear that the FMLN was growing too powerful to defeat.
 The murders of the six Jesuits expedited military aid from the U.S. in support of the FMLN and those they fought for.